Tiwi Islands: Geography and population

-The Tiwi Islands were created by sea level rise at the end of the last ice age, which finished about 11,700 years ago, with the flooding occurring an estimated 8,200 to 9,650 years ago.
+The Tiwi Islands were created by sea level rise at the end of the last ice age, which ended about 11,700 years ago, with the flooding occurring an estimated 8,200 to 9,650 years ago.
 The story of the flooding is told in Tiwi traditional stories and creation myths passed down orally from generation to generation ever since.

 The islands are located in the Northern Territory about 80 km to the north of the Australian mainland and are bounded by the Timor Sea in the north and the west, in the south by the Beagle Gulf, the Clarence Strait and Van Diemen Gulf and in the east by the Dundas Strait.

 The island group consists of two large inhabited islands (Melville and Bathurst), and nine smaller uninhabited islands (Buchanan, Harris, Seagull, Karslake, Irritutu, Clift, Turiturina, Matingalia and Nodlaw).
 Bathurst Island is the fifth-largest island of Australia and accessible by sea and air.
 Melville Island is Australia's second largest island (after Tasmania).

 The main islands are separated by Apsley Strait, which connects Saint Asaph Bay in the north and Shoal Bay in the south, and is between 550 m and 5 km wide, 62 km long.
 At the mouth of Shoal Bay is Buchanan Island, with an area of about 3 km2.
 A car ferry at the narrowest point provides a quick connection between Melville and Bathurst Islands.

 Traditional burial poles, Tiwi Islands, 2005.

-They are inhabited by the Tiwi people, as they have been for thousands of years before European settlement in Australia.
+They have been inhabited by the Tiwi people for thousands of years, since long before European settlement in Australia.
 The Tiwi are an Aboriginal Australian people, culturally and linguistically distinct from those of Arnhem Land on the mainland just across the water.
 In 2021, the total population of the islands was 2,348, of whom 87% were Aboriginal people.

 Most residents speak Tiwi as their first language and English as a second language.

 Most of the population live in Wurrumiyanga (known as Nguiu until 2010) on Bathurst Island, and Pirlangimpi (also known as Garden Point) and Milikapiti (also known as Snake Bay) on Melville Island.
 Wurrumiyanga has a population of nearly 1500, the other two centres around 450 each.
 There are other smaller settlements, including Wurankuwu (Ranku) Community on western Bathurst Island.
 According to an economic report commissioned by the Northern Territory Government, fewer than one in ten Tiwi Islanders live away from these major settlements in rural locales across the two main islands.